 The results of version testing of the developed system are provided to the client in the form of accompanying documentation.
 Check lists are created for every new version.
 Detailed test scripts are used to give a step-by-step description of business process testing.
 Full reports on the performed work and results of testing can be developed at the customer’s request once the development process has completed.

-Types of Testing Offered
+Testing Types Offered

-Data migration/conversion testing
+Data conversion/migration testing

-Test Planning: Test strategy, test objectives & approach.
+Planning: Set your strategy, objectives & approach.

 Analysis & Design: Analysis of functional requirements, decide on what can be automated, identify test cases, envision the test environment(s).

 Environment: Install infrastructure (SW/HW and tools), and deploy the initial smoke test.

 Implementation: Write test scripts, then assemble the test data.